This spot has been added by

 How to get to Anse Mire snorkeling spot?

-Enter the water from the tiny Anse Mire Beach, inhabited by iguanas.
+Enter the water from the tiny Anse Mire Beach, where iguanas are often present.
 The beach is planted with poisonous manchineel trees: do not touch the trees or their fruits, and avoid sitting on the beach after rain.

 Anse Mire snorkeling tips and recommendations